Congregations as Employers During the COVID-19 Pandemic

 Unemployment Benefits During COVID-19

-See the information about the CARES Act on our Federal Policies and Actions Related to COVID-19 page.
+See the information about the CARES Act on our Federal Policies and Actions Related to COVID-19 page; the CARES Act include Pandemic Unemployment Assistance to workers not traditionally eligible, including church workers.
 See also Are Church Employees Eligible for Unemployment Benefits?
 (ChurchLaw&Tax).

 Governmental Policies and Actions